 It is important that all students continue to follow best practices for COVID-19 prevention even when not at school, in order to keep our entire DeLaSalle community safe and healthy.
-The State of Minnesota and the country as a whole is still in a state of emergency due to the COVID-19 pandemic.
 To protect yourself and others: 1) avoid close contact with individuals outside of your household, 2) avoid crowded spaces and poorly ventilated rooms (including vehicles), 3) stay home when you’re not feeling well.

 All of DeLaSalle’s activities will comply with the health and safety protocols outlined in the Pandemic Preparedness Plan.
 This means that some activities will be offered onsite, while others will be offered remotely.
 More on the Student Activities webpage.

 We want to hear from you!
-We are navigating through this pandemic year of education together, and we welcome your feedback at any time.
 Please direct your questions/comments here and we will send them to the appropriate person who can answer your questions.
-Also, if you submit questions via this form, we will add frequently asked questions to the FAQ on this webpage.

 It is important to recognize that students will react in various ways to the things going on in their environment.
 Some of these reactions include: behavioral changes, anger, anxiety, distress, and unusual sleep patterns.
 DeLaSalle counselors understand the importance of social, emotional and mental health support during these times of unrest.
 Counselors will be available to provide support both on campus and virtually.
 In addition to supporting our students and families, we will continue sending information and resources to best support our community.